-1.0 Units / 3.0 hours LAB

-Credit course for letter grade only

 Recording Laboratory IV covers the practical application of digital and analog recording equipment and processes.
 In addition to recording, editing, and mixing, mastering techniques will be covered.

-Prerequisite: MUS 112 and MUS 115C
+Prerequisite: MUS 112 and MUS 115C with a minimum grade of C.

-Corequisite: MUS 113

 MUS-196 MUS-Occupational Work Experience Education